Maryland Native Paralympian Becca Meyers Withdraws From Toyko Games After She Was Denied 'Reasonable' Accommodations

 BALTIMORE (WJZ) — Maryland native and two-time Paralympian Becca Meyers announced Tuesday she will be withdrawing from the Tokyo Paralympic Games after the United States Olympic & Paralympic Committee “repeatedly denied” her “reasonable and essential accommodation” to bring her mother to the games.

-Meyers, who is deaf and blind, needs her mother, who is her personal care assistant, to be there with her.READ MORE: Jeremi Quentin Lewis Charged In Murder Of Jaden Ealey In Columbia
+Meyers, who is deaf and blind, needs her mother, who is her personal care assistant, to be there with her.READ MORE: Maryland National Guard Spc.
+Joseph Lee DePasquale Killed In Jarrettsville Crash Sunday

 “I’ve had to make the gut-wrenching decision to withdraw from the Tokyo 2020 Paralympics,” Meyers said in a statement posted to Twitter.
 “I’m angry, I’m disappointed, but most of all, I’m sad to not be representing my country.